 The Tanzania ASEC staff also participated in the event and congratulated them on their accomplishment.
 Their presence was important and encouraging to those in attendance.
 Many people appreciated ASEC’s contribution to the educational development of Tanzania, and the nation at large.
 Sr. Maria Telesphora, COLU was the Tanzanian ASEC Coordinator for some of the graduates.
 She spoke about how they could apply their education moving forward.

 “You are studying for serving people: in prayer and hardworking is where you are inspired to continue evangelizing the world of God.
 Avoid thoughtlessly and you will be truly the witness of Jesus Christ to many people,” said Sr. Maria.

 Learn more about Catholic Sisters transforming poor, rural communities across Africa in our FREE Rays of Hope ebook.Read It Now »

 Over the years Bigwa has seen great development in performance, as well as strong growth of moral integrity and spiritual ethics.
 This year was also an important year for the school itself.
 The Bigwa school celebrated its 50th anniversary.
 ASEC Board Member Dr. Jane Farr traveled to Tanzania to attend Bigwa's Golden Jubilee celebration on ASEC's behalf.

 Education is for improving the lives of others, struggling to achieve and leaving the social community development and the nation better than ever before.
 This is exactly the thinking we should pass to the younger generation whenever we desire to discover the true passions for society development.

 Although this is a big step forward in the education of religious women there is still so much work that needs to be done.
-Over 80% of religious women in the areas we serve still do not have access to education.
+71% of religious women in the areas we serve still do not have access to education.
 It's our mission to continue our work until every religious woman in Africa can of the same opportunity that these 46 graduates had this year.